 When defining a high-availability cluster within Enterprise Replication, the cluster must appear to be a single logical entity within the replication domain.
-To accomplish this, define the servers within the same database server group in the sqlhosts file.
+Define the servers within the same database server group in the sqlhosts file.

-For example, Figure 5-6 on page 5-6 illustrates two Enterprise Replication nodes, one of which is an HDR pair.
+For example, Figure 7-3 on page 7-4 illustrates two Enterprise Replication nodes, one of which is an HDR pair.

-Figure 5-6.
+Figure 7-3.
 Database Server Groups for Enterprise Replication with HDR

 In this example, the HDR pair consists of the primary server, serv1, and the secondary server, serv1_sec.
 These two servers belong to the same database server group, g_serv1.
 The non-HDR server, serv2, belongs to the database server group g_serv2.
-The following example displays the SQLHOSTS file for this configuration.
+The following example displays the sqlhosts file for this configuration:

-dbservername nettype hostname servicename options
+#dbservername nettype hostname servicename options

 g_serv1 group - - i=1

 serv1 ontlitcp machine1pri port1 g=g_serv1

 serv1_sec ontlitcp machine1sec port1 g=g_serv1

 g_serv2 group - - i=2

 serv2 ontlitcp machine2 port1 g=g_serv2